HIRO-group/HIRO-group.github.io/_posts/wiki/2019-09-10-Jekyll-Installation-Tutorial.md

     ~~~bash
     sudo usermod -a -G rvm <your username here>
     ~~~
 * In your terminal enter `getent group rvm` and you should see: `rvm:x :###:<your username here>`
 * Log out then log in to activate changes.
-2. Source your terminal to access the newer versions of Ruby: add the following to your bashrc file: `source /etc/profile.d/rvm.sh`
+2. Source your terminal to access the newer versions of Ruby:
+    * Add the following to your `.bashrc` file: `source /etc/profile.d/rvm.sh`
 3. Update Ruby:
     * See what ruby versions are available: `rvm list known`
     * Select any version 2.4.0 or above (install a fairly new version)
     * This command takes care of dependencies:
     ~~~bash
     sudo apt install libyaml-devel readline-devel libffi-devel sqlite-devel
     ~~~
     * Finally install updated Ruby version
     ~~~bash
     rvm install ruby-<version number here ex: 2.6.3>
     ~~~
     * Check Ruby version: `ruby -v`
     * Finished!

 # Next Steps

-1. Locally host the website:
+1. Locally host the website
 * This command compiles the files (only do this the first time you host): `bundle exec jekyll serve`
 * This command starts the local server hosting the website:`jekyll serve`

-2. Learn about markdown: Markdown is the markup language used to format the pages you see on the HIRO Group website.
-Please Check out some of the markdown files on the repository for some examples.
+2. Learn about markdown:
+ Markdown is the markup language used to format the pages you see on the HIRO Group website.
+Check out some of the markdown files on the repository for some examples.
 3. Live your life and create new pages.

 # Reference Sites